Activities per year

 Abstract

-The Southern Hemisphere westerly winds (SHW) play a significant role in regulating the capacity of the Southern Ocean carbon sink.
-They modulate upwelling of carbon-rich deep water and, with sea ice, determine the ocean surface area available for air-sea gas exchange.
-Some models suggest the current strengthening and poleward shift of the SHW will weaken the carbon sink.
-If correct, centennial- to millennial-scale reconstructions of SHW intensity should be linked with past changes in atmospheric CO2, temperature, and sea ice.
-Here, we present a 12,300-year reconstruction of wind strength based on three independent proxies that track inputs of sea salt aerosols and minerogenic particles accumulating in lake sediments on sub-Antarctic Macquarie Island.
-Between c.
-12.1–11.2 ka BP and since c.
-7 ka BP, wind intensities were above their long-term mean, and corresponded with increasing atmospheric CO2.
-Conversely, from c.
-11.2–7.2 ka BP, wind intensities were below their long term mean and corresponded with decreasing atmospheric CO2.
-These observations are consistent with model inferences of enhanced SHW contributing to the long-term outgassing of CO2 from the Southern Ocean.
+The Southern Hemisphere westerly winds (SHW) play an important role in regulating the capacity of the Southern Ocean carbon sink.
+They modulate upwelling of carbon-rich deep water and, with sea ice, determine the ocean surface area available for air–sea gas exchange.
+Some models indicate that the current strengthening and poleward shift of these winds will weaken the carbon sink.
+If correct, centennial- to millennial-scale reconstructions of the SHW intensity should be linked with past changes in atmospheric CO 2, temperature and sea ice.
+Here we present a 12,300-year reconstruction of wind strength based on three independent proxies that track inputs of sea-salt aerosols and minerogenic particles accumulating in lake sediments on sub-Antarctic Macquarie Island.
+Between about 12.1 thousand years ago (ka) and 11.2 ka, and since about 7 ka, the wind intensities were above their long-term mean and corresponded with increasing atmospheric CO 2.
+Conversely, from about 11.2 to 7.2 ka, the wind intensities were below their long-term mean and corresponded with decreasing atmospheric CO 2.
+These observations are consistent with model inferences of enhanced SHW contributing to the long-term outgassing of CO 2 from the Southern Ocean.

 Fingerprint